 Approximately 75% of the water reaches the customer by gravity.
-The City also operates several pump stations that are used to supply water to higher elevations in the City or boost pressures during peak flows.
+The City also operates six pump stations that are used to supply water to higher elevations in the City or boost pressures during peak flows.
 The pump stations and tanks also act to give the system a safety factor for fighting fires and redundancy for possible system failures.

-The distribution of water from the tanks to the consumers is provided by the City of Nanaimo and South West Extension Water District through approximately 630 kilometres of distribution watermains serving a population of approximately 90,524 (2015 data from BC Stats).
+The distribution of water from the tanks to consumers is provided by the City of Nanaimo through approximately 632 kilometres of supply (93km) and distribution watermains (539km) serving a population of approximately 91,506.